Promotion of interdisciplinary exchange

 Hector RCD Awardee Philip Willke

-The project builds covalently linked porphyrin spin chains on ultrathin insulating films to create designer quantum‑model systems.
-By coupling low‑energy electrospray/ion‑beam deposition (LEIBD) with ESR‑STM, mass‑selected metallotetraphenyl‑porphyrin fragments are placed on MgO/Ag(100) or NaCl/Au(111) and assembled into dimers and short 1‑D arrays (2–6 units); site‑resolved spectroscopy yields g‑factors, exchange and dipolar couplings, while pulsed ESR (Rabi, Ramsey, echo) demonstrates coherent control of the resulting spin Hamiltonian, providing a generally applicable platform for molecular quantum simulators.
+The project is developing covalently linked porphyrin spin chains on ultrathin insulators to create designer quantum model systems.
+Using low-energy electrospray ion beam deposition (LEIBD), mass-selected metal-tetraphenylporphyrin fragments are selectively deposited onto MgO/Ag(100) or NaCl/Au(111) substrates and linked into short 1‑D chains (2–6 units).
+Using ESR-STM and pulsed ESR techniques (Rabi, Ramsey, Echo), the g‑factor, exchange, and dipole couplings are determined and the spins are coherently controlled, creating a versatile platform for molecular quantum simulators.

 The project aims to fabricate covalently linked porphyrin‑spin chains on ultrathin insulating films and to employ them as designer quantum‑model systems.
 Conventional on‑surface synthesis on Au(111) can produce atomically precise spin lattices, but the strong hybridisation with the metal substrate dramatically shortens spin lifetimes.
 In contrast, thin insulating layers such as MgO/Ag(100) or NaCl/Au(111) decouple the spins from the conductive substrate, enabling electron‑spin‑resonance scanning tunnelling microscopy (ESR‑STM) with MHz‑wide linewidths; however, these insulators do not support the metal‑catalysed coupling reactions required to build extended structures.
 The central challenge therefore is to create chemically defined, covalent spin chains that reside on a decoupling surface while preserving long coherence times.